Vannesha2021/Explore-Kuala-Lumpur-with-a-local/README.md

 *Returning Visitor goals
 For returning visitors, the page is simple and easy to navigate around.
 They should be able to find their way around the page once they have used it before.

+# Design

+* Colour Scheme

+The colour scheme was selected to offer potemtion users ease of reading and to navigation and to avoid a confusing cluttered look.

+* Typography

+The permenant marker font was chosen for the header to give the page a fun look meanwhile the content font was Gudea which pictured a more professional look to the page.

+* Imagery

+The images which were chosen for the project was to demonstrate a vibrant looking city.
+The pictures were chosen because of their expresive outlook.

+# Features

+* Responsive to all device sizes.
+* Engaging elements

 # Technologies Used